What Is the Difference between Oxycontin and Oxycodone: Two Dangerous Painkillers

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

-The primary difference is the fact that OxyContin is time-released and oxycodone isn’t, and as a result, OxyContin can provide around-the-clock pain relief.
-OxyContin doesn’t theoretically have to be taken as often as oxycodone, and the effects will span a longer period of time.
+The primary difference is the fact that OxyContin is time-released and oxycodone isn’t.
+As a result, OxyContin can provide around-the-clock pain relief.
+OxyContin doesn’t theoretically have to be taken as often as oxycodone and the effects will span a longer period.
 Compared to the ability of OxyContin to treat pain for up to 12 hours, oxycodone usually lasts for around four to six hours.

 The time release feature of OxyContin stems from the fact that it’s prepared differently than oxycodone.
-OxyContin has a is strong, but it releases slowly into the bloodstream when it’s taken as instructed.
+OxyContin is strong, but it releases slowly into the bloodstream when it’s taken as instructed.

 In theory, OxyContin would be less likely to be abused than oxycodone because it’s time-released, but this hasn’t necessarily proven to be the case since people crush up the pills and administer them in other ways to get past the time-released mechanism of the medicine.

-In fact, a lot of experts say OxyContin is the most abused prescription opioid in the U.S. because it has a strong dosage and is readily available.
-Many people have said that when they crush OxyContin and snort it or inject it, they experience a high very similar to heroin.
+Some experts say OxyContin is the most abused prescription opioid in the United States because it has a strong dosage and is readily available.
+Many people say that when they crush OxyContin and snort it or inject it, they experience a high similar to heroin.